mtlynch/mtlynch.io/content/posts/logpaste/index.md

 I didn't have anything against SQLite, but it didn't seem practical.
 Unlike other databases send data to an external server over the network, SQLite is just a library for writing to a local database file.
 I always worried, "What happens if I lose that database file?"

-Hmm, hold on a sec.
-I dismissed Litestream because I don't use SQLite, but Litestream solves the exact obstacle that kept me from using with SQLite.
+Oh, wait a minute.
+I had dismissed Litestream because I don't use SQLite, but Litestream solves the exact obstacle that kept me from using with SQLite.
 Maybe this was worth a try.

-It could be my ticket out of Google Cloud Platform.
-Litestream enables incredible vendor flexibility: I can run SQLite anywhere.
-And I have tons of options for data replication because there are many S3-compatible storage services, including [BackBlaze B2](https://www.backblaze.com/b2/cloud-storage.html), [Wasabi](https://wasabi.com/), and [Minio](https://min.io/).
+As I thought more about it, I realized Litestream could be my ticket out of Google Cloud Platform.
+While you can access Firestore from outside of Google Cloud Platform, you pay a performance penalty.
+In contrast, SQLite runs the same on any cloud provider.
+And there's tons of vendor flexibility in the data replication, as Litestream can back up to any S3-compatible storage service, including [BackBlaze B2](https://www.backblaze.com/b2/cloud-storage.html), [Wasabi](https://wasabi.com/), and [Minio](https://min.io/).

-At least, I hoped it would free me from Google.
-To see how Litestream performed in production, I'd have to deploy a real app that used it.
+Litestream sounded rosy in theory, but you can't really judge a technology until you test it in production, so my text sharing service seemed like the perfect experimental project.

 ## Creating the basic functionality

-Okay, time to build my text sharing service.
 LogPaste needed to accept HTTP PUT requests from the command-line, so I began by writing [this simple HTTP handler](https://github.com/mtlynch/logpaste/blob/add9e363bd0ea0116d60e759778114ddbc979024/handlers/paste.go#L45L78) in Go:

 ```go
 func (s defaultServer) pastePut() http.HandlerFunc {